 What do to in Summer in Sandpoint, Idaho

-A day in Sandpoint should start with a delicious breakfast and freshly brewed coffee.
+A summer day in Sandpoint should start with a delicious breakfast and freshly brewed coffee.

 Sandpoint is famous for its beach.
 But before you head to the sandy shore, stop at